 We have finally gotten word that court for finalizing Anthony's adoption is April 15.
 It is a date we have been waiting for for more than 9 months and it is finally here.
 Sometimes it felt as if we would never have a date, but we do.

 Anthony is a miracle baby.
 His birth mother was only 17 when he was born.
 He was born 7 weeks early, and only weighed 4 pounds 7 ounces.
-If he had been born several years earlier, he would not have survived.
+If he had been born several years ago, he would not have survived.
 It is only in the past 10 years that the medical profession have developed the technology to keep such tiny babies alive.

 What is even more a miracle is that he does not have any permanent effects of his early birth.
-He had some kidney blockage, but with age that has one away.
+He had some kidney blockage, but with age that has gone away.
 He is still small for his age, but he was born almost two months early.
 He has some weakness in his legs, but he seems to be overcoming this with exercise.
 He is very strong in his upper body.

 Anthony is such a cute boy.
 He has dark curly hair.
 He has brown eyes.
 He has soft lips.
-It is fun as his whole face shows emotion.
+He is fun as his whole face shows emotion.
 He has a contagious laugh.
 He loves to tease his mom and I and then laughs and laughs.
 He will put a blanket over your face when you're watching t.v. and then laugh.
 He will jump just out of Sheri's reach when she is trying to put him into his car seat.
 He is a fun tease.

 He likes dinosaurs.
 He took some to church this week.
 Sheri had assumed they would be quiet toys.
 However Tony provided the sound effects for them.
 He RAWRed so loud with them that it was almost embarrassing.
 Almost, but truthfully I thought it was cute.
 Tony is a good boy.

 Monday, March 30, 2009

 Wednesday, March 25, 2009